Back-to-back film production: Rationale

 In modern filmmaking, employment is now project-based, transitory, and "based on a film not a firm."
 Almost all participants in the industry are freelancers, who move easily from one project to the next and do not have much loyalty to any particular studio, as long as they get paid.

 This differs from the old studio system, a form of mass production in which a studio owned all the means of production (that is, reusable physical assets like sound stages, costumes, sets, and props) and carried large numbers of cast and crew on its payroll under long-term contracts.
 Under these contracts, actors and actresses were locked into working with a single studio and "were paid a specified weekly salary regardless of the success of their movies".
+In the early days of talkies, Hollywood studios made multiple-language versions of some films, effectively a parallel rather than a back-to-back production process in which sets and sometimes crew and supporting cast were shared by each version.
+Universal Pictures' 1931 English-language Dracula and Spanish-language Dracula are surviving examples.

-Under the old system, "a producer had a commitment to make six to eight films per year with a fairly identifiable staff."
+Under the old studio system, "a producer had a commitment to make six to eight films per year with a fairly identifiable staff."
 Under the new system which replaced it after 1955, filmmaking became a "short-term film-by-film arrangement" in which a producer is expected to assemble an entirely new cast and crew for each project, and rent the means of production from contractors only as needed.
 The stars "turned the tables on the studios" and now auction "off their services to the highest bidder from film to film".